vasvince98/OtpProject/README.md

 <span style="color:#73130d"> Docker: </span>

 * I [dockerized](./Dockerfile) the spring application with one container for the spring app, and one container for the mysql db.
 Tried it, and it worked, and db data was persistant.
 (2023.06.08)
 * I wrote the [Docker-compose file](./docker-compose.yaml) for the project, and I tested it.
+This time I used two containers for different users.
 Tried to pass the db credentials via env.variable to application.properties, but I realized the project should be built inside the container to work.
 Right now I make the build locally, and copy the target folder to the container.
 (2023.06.09)
 * I had a tiny problem at this point.
 When I tried to count the .target files for test reasons inside the container, I realized that the base alpine linux image does not use systemd.
 * Changed the base image from alpine linux to default [openjdk image](https://hub.docker.com/layers/library/eclipse-temurin/17-jdk/images/sha256-b0faf02bf7acfc65be1c2d0a291140300bd129620f145bf1013a1da748295d0c?context=explore).
 (2023.06.10)
 * UserA and UserB added to docker-compose file and Dockerfile via args.
 (2023.06.10)
-* Instead of copying the target folder to the container, I added the maven build command to the Dockerfile (target folder added back to gitignore).
+* Instead of copying the target folder to the container, I added the maven build command to the Dockerfile (target folder added back to gitignore) (idea: multi-stage build for maven).
 (2023.06.10)
 * With the internal build process now I can pass the db credentials via env.variable to application.properties.
 (2023.06.10)

 <span style="color:#73130d"> Podman: </span>